ja-guzzle/docs/docs/how_to_guides/administration/security/Azure Single Sign On.md

 Step 5 : Enter all below necessary details

-1. Client Id            < Id of client >
+1. Client Id            < ID of client >

 2. Client Secret        < You can give client secret as manual or by providing key vault name and secret name >

-3. Tenant Id            < Tenant Id >
+3. Tenant Id            < Tenant ID >

-4. Redirect URI         < Url to which you have to redirect when Guzzle will open. >
+4. Redirect URI         < URL to which you have to redirect when Guzzle will open. >

 Step 6 : Click on Save  < To save this properties click on save. >